denniswien/Ubrert-Braine-Wonderlofmenhancenmanon/README.md

 ![alt tag](http://www.interload.co.il/upload/8002811.PNG)

-When the request will be approved and accepted by everybody, it will be merged to the "master" branch where
+When the request is approved and accepted by everybody, it will be merged to the "master" branch where

 the latest code is.